data-gymnasia/courses/content/bayesian-inference-and-graphical-models/content.md

 ---
 > id: step-posterior-intractable-solution

-*Solution*.
-The posterior mean is given by
+*Solution.* The posterior mean is given by

 ``` latex
 \mathbb{E}[\theta|x] &=